Martingale Dog Collars

 Ultimately, martingale collars give owners additional control compared to more traditional collars, which is useful for dogs that have a tendency to pull to the point of breaking free from their collars.
 At the same time, martingale collars don’t pose an injury risk like many choke collars do.

 When a martingale collar tightens, it distributes equal pressure around the neck, which prevents escape and choking injuries.

-Should I Use a Martingale Collar?
+Should I Use a Martingale Collar for My Dog?

 If your dog is skittish, tends to pull a lot when walking, or slips easily from their more traditional collar, you may consider choosing a martingale dog collar as a safe and effective alternative.
 Martingale dog collars are often a safer choice for those pups who like to pull and often slip out of their normal collars.

 Many personalized designs can also allow you do display ID information and a unique color to help identify your dog if he or she gets lost.

 Is a Martingale Dog Collar a Choke Collar?

 No, martingale collars are not choke collars, as they only tighten enough to keep the dog from breaking free.
 Choke collars, on the other hand, along with prong collars, are designed to cause pain and discomfort when a dog pulls, and are often made of metal chains.
 Martingale collars are made of fabric that’s softer and doesn’t snap when pulled unlike a metal choke collar, as dogs may become further startled by the sound.